Ahh breastfeeding. It’s a new world of terminology, positioning, and equipment.

 What causes clogged milk ducts?

-So, how do milk ducts get clogged?
-A clogged duct is often caused by one of these factors:
+As for how do milk ducts get clogged?
+Well, a clogged duct is often caused by one of these factors:

 How do you know if you have a blocked milk duct?